linebender/druid/README.md

 ### Non-Goals

-In order to fulfill those goals, we cannot support every use case.
+In order to fulfill those goals, we couldn't support every use case.
 Luckily the Rust community is working on a variety of different libraries with different goals, so here are some of Druid's non-goals and possible alternatives that can offer those capabilities: